Reign Of Fire

 |Domestic Gross: $43,061,982||Overseas Gross: $39,088,201|

 Gregg Chabot and Kevin Peterka sold their Reign Of Fire screenplay (originally titled Where Heroes Go Down) to Fox 2000 back in 1996, but the project never materialized.
-In 2000 Reign Of Fire was picked up by Spyglass Entertainment, which was flush with capital from their global box office smash The Sixth Sense (1999) and Spyglass squandered a good amount of their cash reserves on this lousy would-be blockbuster.
+In 2000 Reign Of Fire was picked up by Spyglass Entertainment, which was flush with capital from their global box office smash The Sixth Sense (1999) and Spyglass squandered a good amount of their cash reserves on this would-be blockbuster, which lost $70 million.

 Spyglass fully financed Reign Of Fire and hired World 2000 Entertainment to get access to the Irish tax incentive program Section 481 — where the budget was reported as €90 million (roughly $100 million USD) and €10.5 million was raised through section 481.
 Reign Of Fire was the most expensive film ever shot in Ireland at the time.